byYotsuya/spoty-clone/README.md

 ## About The Project

-TikTok clone is a educational proyect which tries to reproduce the famous TikTok app with React
+Spotify clone is a educational proyect which tries to reproduce the famous Spotify app with React

 ## Getting Started